Protectorate: Contemporary usage

-Some agencies of the United States government, such as the Environmental Protection Agency, refer to the District of Columbia and insular areas of the United States—such as American Samoa and the U.S. Virgin Islands—as protectorates.
+Some agencies of the United States government, such as the Environmental Protection Agency, refer to the insular areas of the United States—such as American Samoa and the U.S. Virgin Islands—as protectorates.
 However, the agency responsible for the administration of those areas, the Office of Insular Affairs within the United States Department of the Interior, uses only the term "insular area" rather than protectorate.